Hire the right people for the holiday rush

 It’s a groan-worthy task — we know — but this time you have this guide on how to pick the best seasonal employees to keep your ship running smooth.

-First, we have to picture the type of holiday workers we want to hire for a short period of time:
+First, picture the type of holiday workers you want to hire for a short period of time:

 - Is it a college student home for the holidays?